 Finally, O’Farrell J. was not prepared to look behind the wording of the written statement of the Employer’s Agent when determining if practical completion had been achieved on 31 March 2005.
 She concluded that there was no evidence that provided any “challenge to that statement or that the parties did not operate the relevant provisions of the Building Contract on the basis that practical completion had been achieved”.
 In general, the clause was clear; when the Employer’s Agent issued a notice that practical completion had been achieved, practical completion under the Building Contract was deemed to have been achieved.

 So, O’Farrell J. held that the Claimant’s claim under the Collateral Warranty against Interserve could not be pursued as it was statute barred.
 The decision provides guidance not only on the importance of any time limits within which proceedings have to be commenced but also on “no greater liability” clauses.
-In this instance, the “no greater liability” provision allowed a limitation defence to carry across into the Collateral Warranty from the underlying Building Contract.
+In this instance, the “no greater liability” provision allowed a limitation defense to carry across into the Collateral Warranty from the underlying Building Contract.
 This was particularly important here as the Collateral Warranty was executed after practical completion of the works.